 The 5 day split workout program is incredibly popular with bodybuilders and weight trainers as it allows them to train each muscle group separately whilst offering plenty of rest for your body parts in between.
 This helps stimulate hypertrophy and muscle growth.

 Since each muscle group is trained only once or twice a week, this also offers ample rest to your body parts to recover, which is when most of the muscle growth occurs.
 The 5 day split also allows for more variation in exercises, which helps keep things fresh in the gym.
 However, the 5 day split workout routine requires serious commitment in terms of time, and as a result, not all people can follow this program consistently.

 How much rest should each muscle group get for muscle growth?

 There are many 5 day split workout programs out there, and the structure varies from program to program.
 Generally though, all programs suggest that you train each muscle group at least once per week.

 The 5 day split program allows you to perform high volume training per muscle group in a session, and then allow it to rest for the next 7 days until your next session.
 This gives your muscles plenty of time to recover.
 This is important because your muscles don’t actually grow while you work out, they grow during recovery.

 Intense training on a particular muscle group twice a week can take a huge toll on your body, and leave little time for recovery.
+We recommend having stretching session from time to time, as this will help keep your mobility in check.
 As a beginner, you might risk not giving your body enough rest and risk overtraining.

 If you’re thinking about rest in between sets or between exercises – that varies widely as well, depending on the workout routine you’re following.
 Roughly, it’s recommended you take between 1-3 minutes depending on the exercises, weight lifted, and your fitness goals.